nsychev/watermark-printer/README.md

 1. For some unknown reason, Linux and Windows treat the printer differently — one of them sends “mirrored” PDF files so that watermarks become mirrored.

-   If you get this weird behaviour, the only way to fix it now is to change [`src/drawer.rs`](src/drawer.rs#L32) to comment or uncomment `Projection::scale(1.0, -1.0)` part and recompile the binary.
+   If you get this weird behaviour, try `-M` flag.

-   We hope you have identical machines so you get one or another behaviour on all of them.
+   We hope you have identical machines so one or another way will work at all of them.

 2. Watermark text is coloured `#808080C0`, so if the client prints something grey, digits may be indistinguishable.